-\overline{x} the mean
+x the mean

-$(X_1 - \overline{X})^2$ the square of each difference
+$(x_i - \overline{x})^2$ the square of each difference

-\sum stands for "the sum of" and
+Σ "the sum of"

-n is the number of observations.
+n number of observations.

 You will note that the denominator is n - 1 rather than n.
 In practice, when n is reasonably large, it makes little difference which is used.
 However, for theoretical reasons, n - 1 is preferred.